2022 Bulgarian parliamentary election: Aftermath and coalition formation

 As per the Bulgarian Constitution, the Bulgarian President Rumen Radev is required to hand a mandate for government formation to the largest party.
 If they don't propose a government within seven days, or if that government is rejected by the Bulgarian Parliament, President Radev will hand the second mandate to the second largest party.
-If the second mandate doesn't produce a government, the president can grant a third mandate to a party of his choice.
-If no government is approved by Parlianemt after all three mandates have been returned, new elections will be scheduled.
+If the second mandate also doesn't produce a government, the president will grant a third mandate to a party of his choice.
+If no government is approved by Parliament after all three mandates have been returned, new elections will be scheduled.
 Neither GERB nor PP, the first and second largest party respectively, are expected to be able to form a stable government.

 Following the election, GERB leader Boyko Borisov, who had served as prime minister for most of the time between 2009 and 2021, announced that he was not interested in a cabinet position or returning to the post of prime minister, stating that "now is not the right time for dominance, but for seeking unity."
 Borisov's previous government had been the subject of the 2020–2021 Bulgarian protests over corruption allegations, the effects of which had been felt through all of the legislative snap elections held since that point.
 He stated that GERB was open to coalition talks with any party or coalition in the legislature, even ones that had generally opposed him and GERB, and sought party experts to seek common ground on main issues, including the ongoing Russian invasion of Ukraine, the 2021–2022 inflation surge, joining the eurozone, and becoming part of the Schengen Area.

-The new parliament, which remains fragmented, could result in a further unprecedented fourth snap election should coalition formation fail.
-Bulgarian Rise and Revival, which hold a combined 39 seats, are considered Eurosceptic and sympathetic to Russia, similarly to the Bulgarian Socialist Party with 25 seats.
-GERB and the Movement for Rights and Freedoms do not have a majority, holding only 103 of the 121 seats needed.
-Although generally Pro-EU, the remaining parties and alliances with seats have opposed Borisov's past government and have reportedly refused any possibility of a coalition with GERB.
+The National Assembly remained fragmented, and no party was able to form a governing coalition.
+GERB and the Movement for Rights and Freedoms (DPS) did not have a majority, holding only 103 of the 121 seats needed.
+Bulgarian Rise (BV) and Revival, which held a combined 39 seats, are considered Eurosceptic and sympathetic to Russia, similarly to the Bulgarian Socialist Party (BSP) with 25 seats.
+Although generally pro-EU, the remaining parties and alliances with seats opposed Boyko Borisov's past government and refused any possibility of a coalition with GERB due to disagreements over corruption.